 After all, algae is the original source of these fatty acids.
 Fish eat algae and plankton in the ocean, which allows them to accumulate omega-3s in their bodies.

 As for dosing, a good benchmark to aim for is a supplement that provides you at least 250 mg of DHA + EPA per day.
 Look at the back of the supplement facts panel, where it will should tell you the total amount of omega-3s, as well as how much is coming from EPA and DHA per serving.

 Lastly, look for supplements that bear an official third-party testing seal from places like NSF International, USP, or ConsumerLab, if possible.
 This indicates the product has been verified to contain what it claims, and has been otherwise evaluated for safety and quality.

 Remember to always speak to your healthcare provider before starting an omega-3 supplement, or any new supplement, to make sure it’s safe and appropriate for you.

 The Best Vegan Omega-3 Supplements

-This algal oil provides 500mg DHA + EPA per daily 1-capsule serving.
+This 500 mg algal oil capsule contains both omega 3 + 6, which provides 225 mg DHA + EPA per daily 1-capsule serving.
 It claims to be sustainably sourced, pollutant free, and free from microplastics and mercury, which may be of concern with fish oil.
 They’re also orange-scented to improve palatability, and a portion of each purchase is donated to rescue mistreated farm animals.